gjurgensen/gjurgensen.github.io/_posts/2022-2-18-Monad-is-a-monad.md

 `fmap` has an infix alias, `<$>`.
 So `fmap f x` = `f <$> x`.
 This infix operator is more common in practice.

-Monads define there own function called `return` which is often used instead of `pure`.
+Monads define their own function called `return` which is often used instead of `pure`.
 <!-- Instead of using `pure`, monads actually use a function called `return`. -->
 This is purely[^pun] a historical artifact, and it is expected that `return` = `pure`.